stfc/PSyclone/tutorial/practicals/LFRic/building_code/README.md

 perform mathematical operations on the LFRic field data.
-It starts with different kernels for different LFRic finite-element [function spaces]( https://psyclone.readthedocs.io/en/stable/dynamo0p3.html#supported-function-spaces) and uses them as a template to write general-purpose kernels that can operate on any function space.
+It starts with different kernels for different LFRic finite-element [function spaces]( https://psyclone.readthedocs.io/en/stable/dynamo0p3.html#supported-function-spaces) and uses them as a template to write generic kernels that can operate on any function space.

 The mathematical operations in this tutorial are quite simple (initialisation